On exact solutions for quantum particles with spin S= 0, 1/2, 1 and de Sitter event horizon: Introduction

-Let us outline the content.
-In Sec. {\bf 2}, we briefly reexamine early known solutions of scalar field in the~de~Sitter static coordinates' background.
-In so doing, certain their properties, the most material to the following, are itemized.
-In particular, four different solutions are singled out for special treatment (see Sec. {\bf 3})
+Let us outline the content of the paper.
+In Sec. {\bf 2}, we briefly reexamine known solutions of a scalar field in the~de~Sitter static coordinates' background.
+In so doing, certain properties relevant for the subsequent are specified.
+In particular, four different solutions are treated in detail (see Sec. {\bf 3})

-the notation used will be spelled out below.
-Here, $f$ and $g)$ are real-valued and linearly independent solutions of the matter radial equation (see (2.3)); respectively regular and singular ones at $ r = 0 $.
-The functions $U^{out.}_{run.}$ and $U^{in.}_{run.}$ again are linearly independent ones, complex-valued, and conjugated to each other.
-As a matter of fact, these pairs $ f(r)\;, \; g(r) \;\; \mbox{and} \;\; U^{out.}_{run}(r)\;, \; U^{in.}_{run.}(r)$ can be related to each other by means of a linear transformation.
-So, there are some grounds for thinking that the above solutions $\Phi ^{reg.}_{stand.}(x)$ and $\Phi ^{sing.}_{stand.} (x)$ represent standing waves, as well as $\Phi ^{out.}_{run.}(x)$ and $\Phi ^{in.}_{run.}(x)$ describe running waves.
+Here, $f$ and $g$ are real-valued and linearly independent solutions of the matter radial equation (see (2.3)), regular and singular ones at $ r = 0 $ respectively.
+The functions $U^{out}_{run}$ and $U^{in}_{run}$ again are linearly independent ones, complex-valued, and conjugated to each other.
+As a matter of fact, these pairs $ f(r), \; g(r) \;\; \mbox{and} \;\; U^{out}_{run}(r), \; U^{in}_{run}(r)$ can be related to each other by means of linear transformations.
+So, there are some grounds for thinking that the above solutions $\Phi ^{reg}_{stand}(x)$ and $\Phi ^{sing}_{stand} (x)$ represent standing waves, whereas $\Phi ^{out}_{run}(x)$ and $\Phi ^{in}_{run}(x)$ describe propagating waves.
 Besides, as noted in Sec. {\bf 4}, asymptotic behavior of all these solutions agrees with the used terminology.
-In addition, we will demonstrate that as the de~Sitter curvature radius tends to infinity ($\rho \rightarrow \infty$), these de~Sitter space-time model's solutions are reduced to the~well known {\em standing} and {\em running} waves in the~flat space-time background.
+In addition, we will demonstrate that as the de~Sitter curvature radius tends to infinity ($\rho \rightarrow \infty$), these solutions are reduced to the~well known {\em standing} and {\em propagating} waves in the flat space-time.